-English comedian Steve Coogan has revealed that he sang the Irish rebel song 'Come Out Ye Black and Tans' on the BBC last year as a private bet.
+English comedian Steve Coogan revealed that he sang the Irish rebel song "Come Out Ye Black and Tans" on the BBC in 2019 as a private bet.

-The actor and comedian, who plays the persona of Alan Partridge, famously sang the song on British national television last March while playing the character of Irish farmer Martin Brennan from County Sligo.
+The actor and comedian, who plays the persona of Alan Partridge, famously sang the song on British national television in March 2019 while playing the character of Irish farmer Martin Brennan from County Sligo.

 "As someone who is half-Irish, I was hoping that my fellow Irishmen would appreciate it and they did," Coogan told RTÉ.